Asma bint Marwan: Family and death

-The story of Asma bint Marwan and her death appears in the works of both Ibn Ishaq and Ibn Sa'd.
-According to these accounts, her family viewed Muhammad and his followers as unwelcome interlopers in Medina.
-After the Muslim victory over the Quraysh in Mecca in 624 in the Battle of Badr, (17 Ramadan AH 2 in the ancient (intercalated) Arabic calendar (16 December) – see Expedition of Dhat al-Riqa#Discrepancy in dates – a number of Muhammad's opponents were killed.
-In response, she composed poems that publicly criticized the local tribesmen who converted to Islam and allied with Muhammad, calling for his death.
-In her poems, she also ridiculed Medinians for obeying a chief not of their kin.
+Both Ibn Ishaq and Ibn Sa'd wrote accounts of Asma bint Marwan's family and death.
+According to them, her family viewed Muhammad and his followers as unwelcome interlopers in Medina.
+After the Muslim victory over the Quraysh in Mecca in 624 in the Battle of Badr, a number of Muhammad's opponents were killed.
+In response, she composed poems that publicly criticized the local tribesmen who converted to Islam and allied with Muhammad, and that called for his death.
+Her poems also ridiculed Medinians for obeying a chief not of their kin.
+The two sources appear to disagree about whether Muhammad's then ordered her death or not.